dfinity/interface-spec/spec/http-gateway-protocol-spec.md

 HEADER-VALUE = 'default_certification(', VALIDATION-ARGS, ')'

-HEADER = 'IC-CertificateExpression: ', HEADER-VALUE
+HEADER = 'IC-CertificateExpression:', HEADER-VALUE
 ```

 :::note
 Implementors should note that the EBNF specification does not allow for any whitespace within the header value.
 This is intentional and should be supported by all implementations.
-Optionally, support could also be added for whitespace agonosticism.
+Optionally, support could also be added for whitespace agnosticism.
 :::

 ### Request Hash Calculation